buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

     (defaults to 'build'): workdir given to every build step created by this factory as default.
     The workdir can be overridden in a build step definition.

-    If this attribute is set to a string, that string will be used for constructing the workdir (buildslave base + builder builddir + workdir).
+    If this attribute is set to a string, that string will be used for constructing the workdir (worker base + builder builddir + workdir).
     The attribute can also be a Python callable, for more complex cases, as described in :ref:`Factory-Workdir-Functions`.

 .. _DynamicBuildFactories: